S3ooodi90/ReferenceImplementation/docs_source/source/front.rst

 ---------------
 *Keep everything as simple as possible; but no simpler. – Albert Einstein*

-The purpose of the S3Model project is to provide a free and openly available specification for implementation of computable semantic interoperability for information exchange.
+The purpose of the S3Model project is to provide a free and openly available specification for implementation of a data-centric, model first system for information exchange.

-The S3Model specifications are designed to provide semantic interoperability that is fully independent of any implementation specific contexts.
+The S3Model specifications are designed to provide computable semantic interoperability that is fully independent of any implementation specific contexts.
 Therefore workflow, security, user access, data persistence, etc. are all outside the scope of S3Model.

-The Data Insights, Inc. has a growing number of implementation projects and tools that demonstrate this approach and enables interoperability across many contexts.
+Data Insights, Inc. has a growing number of implementation projects and tools that demonstrate this approach and enables interoperability across many contexts and domains.

-S3Model based data can be exchanged via any transport method such as ReST, SOAP, FTP, etc. This includes wrapped in existing HL7 v.2 and v.3 messages to enhance the semantic interoperability of existing HL7 implementations.

 Conformance
 -----------